avanpo/avanpo.github.io/_posts/2019-02-18-icmp-and-nat.md

 ---
-title: "Messing around with ICMP and NAT"
+title: "Playing with ICMP and NAT"
 categories: networking protocols icmp nat
 ---

 ICMP stands for Internet Control Message Protocol.
 It is used by network devices to send error messages and operational information.
 If you've ever used `ping` to poke a machine, you've used the ICMP protocol!

 The ICMP protocol is very simple.
 It is considered a layer 3 protocol, and messages are wrapped by IP.
-The header consists of a numeric type (for example, 8 is an IPv4 echo request, while 0 is an IPv4 echo reply).
-Next is a code that expands on the type, a checksum and 4 bytes that depend on the type/code.
+The header consists of several fields.
+The first byte is a numeric type.
+For example, 8 is an IPv4 echo request, while 0 is an IPv4 echo reply.
+Next is a code that expands on the type, then a checksum and finally 4 bytes that depend on the type/code.
 For ping, these four bytes consist of an identifier and a sequence number.
 After the header there may be a payload.

-Here's an example IPv4 echo request from my machine (my MAC address in the wireless frame have been zeroed out):
+Here's an example IPv4 echo request from my machine (the MAC addresses in the wireless frame have been zeroed out):

 ```
 23:32:45.397131 IP 192.168.0.194 > 167.99.46.15: ICMP echo request, id 17076, seq 1, length 64